pramnora/Typescript/README.md

 Warmest congratulations, your computer can successfully compile Typescript files: [.ts] into becoming Javascript files: [.js]; and, you are now ready to 'practice' writing Typescript code.

-NOTE: The line: console.log('Hello, world...'); is NOT actually Typescript code; but, instead, it's just plain vanilla Javascript; -(bear in mind, that Typescript can do anything that Javascript can do; but, not vice versa)- ; however, if this example does work; then, that proves you're [ts01.ts] file did compile successfully to become [ts01.js]; and, so, now, you're ready to 'start' learning Typescript.
+**NOTE**: The line: console.log('Hello, world...'); is NOT actually Typescript code; but, instead, it's just plain vanilla Javascript; -(bear in mind, that Typescript can do anything that Javascript can do; but, not vice versa)- ; however, if this example does work; then, that proves your [ts01.ts] file did compile successfully to become [ts01.js]; and, so, now, you're ready to 'start' learning Typescript.

 ## Links...